huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > Love one another, but make not a bond of love.
 > Let it rather be a moving sea between the shores of your souls.
-> Fill each other's cup but drink not from one cup.
+> Fill each other’s cup but drink not from one cup.
 > Give one another of your bread but eat not from the same loaf.
 >
-> Give your hearts, but not into each other's keeping.
+> Give your hearts, but not into each other’s keeping.
 > For only the hand of Life can contain your hearts.
 > And stand together yet not too near together:
 > For the pillars of the temple stand apart,
-> And the oak tree and the cypress grow not in each other's shadow.
+> And the oak tree and the cypress grow not in each other’s shadow.

 ---

-Don't make assumptions about your partner's feelings — just ask.
+Don’t make assumptions about your partner’s feelings — just ask.

 ---